Vivicorp-AWS/cdk-lab-rds/README.md

 2. Create a new inbound rule in RDS's security group, with settings:
     * Type: MySQL (so the protocal and port range will sutomatically be assigned to TCP, 3389)
     * Source: EC2's default security group
-3. IAM Role for Glue and Glue ETL
-4. A Glue Connection to connect RDS
-  * A Glue Connection, with this project's VPC, private subnets, the security group created in 1., and IAM role created in 3.
-  * A S3 Endpoint, with this project's VPC, and private subnets
-5. A S3 bucket, a role to access with necessary policies